 This RII Inter-Campus and Intra-Campus Cyber Connectivity (RII C2) award leverages the facilities and statewide reach of the Utah Education Network (UEN) to expand the capabilities of the of the research and education communities to more effectively engage faculty and students across Utah in science, technology, engineering and mathematics (STEM) fields.
 The team is extending network capabilities (initially provisioned at an aggregate bandwidth of 30 Gbps) of the Research@UEN optical network to Brigham Young University (BYU) and the University of Utah (UU) to complement capabilities under development for Utah State University (USU) and UU.
 Research@UEN's Phase-1 development includes the Salt Lake City metropolitan optical network and a fiber-based spur to Logan in support of UU and USU, respectively.
 The RII C2 project proposes southward extension to Provo for BYU that can enhance the level of collaboration and computational engagement among the three institutions, and greatly expand their capabilities to collaborate with researchers nationally and internationally through high-speed access to the national research and education networks, including the 100-Gbps Internet2 Network and ESnet.

 NSF EPSCoR 2030 Report

 Title: EPSCoR 2030: A Report to the National Science Foundation

-A panel of nationally recognized scientists and engineers met at the behest of the National Science Foundation (NSF) to examine the Experimental Program to Stimulate Competitive Research (EPSCoR) in terms of its relevance to the national research agenda.
+A panel of nationally recognized scientists and engineers met at the behest of the National Science Foundation (NSF) to examine the Established Program to Stimulate Competitive Research (EPSCoR) in terms of its relevance to the national research agenda.
 The two-day workshop produced observations about the value of the NSF program and recommended programmatic changes to be made both by NSF and by the EPSCoR states that can enhance EPSCoR’s effectiveness.